AlGepe/OmniSnippets_JS/docs/stdCustomJS/graphChart.rst

                     });
     });

 The relevant lines have been highlighted, in them we first **define an iteration step**, based on number of steps we want, and then we use that iteration step in our ``for`` loop.
-Adding the *"or equal"* part of the condition in the loop and using ``nSteps-1`` guarantees we will have exactly the number of points we want.
+Adding the *"or equal"* part of the condition in the loop and using ``nSteps - 1`` guarantees we will have exactly the number of points we want.

 .. note::
     In this calculator ``nStep`` can be changed by the user in *Advanced Mode* only so that we can easily interact with it.
 In most calculators this number will be hard-set by the calculatorian in the code.